celestiaorg/CIPs/cips/cip-pruning-window.md

 Non-pruned nodes MAY advertise themselves under a new `archival` tag, in which case the nodes MUST store and distribute data in all blocks.

-Data availability sampling light nodes SHOULD sample blocks created in the last 30 days.
+Data availability sampling light nodes SHOULD sample blocks created in the last 30 days (the sampling window).

 ## Rationale